tudelft3d/val3dity/README.md

 ## Options for validating

-It is possible to define some tolerances for the planarity of surfaces with the flag `--planarity_n 0.1` which would mean that the points representing a surface should be at a maximum distance of 0.1m (or units, val3dity doesn't reproject the input coordinates) to a plane fitted with least-square adjustment to the points.
+It is possible to define 2 tolerances for the planarity of surfaces with the flags

+  1. `--planarity_d2s` the distance between every point forming a surface and a plane is less than a given tolerance (eg 1cm, which is the default).
+  1. `--planarity_n` the surface is triangulated and the normal of each triangle must not deviate more than than a certain usef-defined tolerance (eg 1 degree, which is the default).

-Similarly, the input points in a GML files are snapped together using a tolerance, which can be changed with `--snap_tolerance XX`.
+Similarly, the input points in a GML files are snapped together using a tolerance, which can be changed with `--snap_tolerance` (default is 1mm)

 ## Error reported